TaitMadsen/JavaCSVMapper/README.md

 JavaCSVMapper
 =============

-A Java utility for mapping lines in a CSV file to objects.
+A Java utility for mapping a CSV file to a list of objects.

 To use, add @CSVMapperSetterMethod annotation to setter methods in your destination object that correspond with the fields you want to obtain from your CSV.
 There are a few simple rules: